 KEYWORDS: Gaelic, language endangerment, globalisation, language revitalisation, language shift, linguistic determinism, linguistic relativism

 Peter McGee.
-Applied linguist.
+Applied linguist, University of London, UK.
 Has been involved in language teaching and learning for over 40 years, in Italy, Japan, Spain, France, Norway, Russia and the UK.
 Has conducted many teacher training workshops, especially in Spain and England and has taught for British Council overseas teaching centres.
 Research interests cover Forensic Linguistics, Sociolinguistics and Cross-cultural Pragmatics.
 Has taught EFL, ESP and EAP for many years.
 Was responsible for English for Architecture courses at the University of East London.
 Taught on English for Diplomacy programmes at the University of Westminster.
 Received his postgraduate qualifications in Applied Linguistics and Communication from the University of London.
 Was awarded the Genghis Khan Gold Medal by the government of Mongolia for educational services to the Ministry of Education.
 Currently researches the field of vague language and preparing two books, one on Communication Skills for Architects and the other an English Course for Wine Professionals.